 Another evening is spent exploring the dining delights and nightlife of Taupo, buzzing with après-ski excitement.

-Lake Taupo is blessed with breath-taking natural beauty and a wide array of activities centred on and around a stunning lake.
+Taupo is blessed with breath-taking natural beauty and a wide array of activities centred on and around a stunning lake.
 Start the day by visiting of the country’s most popular attractions – Huka Falls.
 Take a jet boat (or river cruise) to the foot of Huka Falls and feel the thunder.
-Thrill-seekers’ paradise, Lake Taupo is a prime spot to bungy or swing off a cliff, or even jump out of a plane!
+Thrill-seekers’ paradise, Taupo is a prime spot to bungy or swing off a cliff, or even jump out of a plane!

 For something more relaxing, enjoy a sailing tour on Lake Taupo to view the famous Mine Bay Maori Rock Carvings.
-Wind down your day with a soak in the geothermal waters at Wairakei Terraces or Taupo DeBrett Spa.
+Wind down your day with a soak in the geothermal waters at Wairakei Terraces or Taupo DeBretts Spa.

 An hour’s drive north gets you to Rotorua, which sits squarely on the Pacific Ring of Fire, so volcanic activity is part of the city’s past and present.